A geometric multiscale model for the numerical simulation of blood flow in the human left heart: Numerical methods

 \subsection{Time discretization of the 0D circulation model}

-As done in \cite{RSAFDQ_II_2020}, we solve the system of ODEs in Eq. \eqref{0D_3D_compact} with a 4$^\text{th}$ order explicit Runge-Kutta method.
-The choice of a high-order time discretization scheme is motivated by the stiffness of the circulation model \cite{RSAFDQ_II_2020, quarteroni2010numerical}.
-The time-step size $\Delta t$ adopted for its numerical discretization is the same used for the BDF advancing scheme in the 3D problem.
+We solve the system of ODEs in Eq. \eqref{0D_3D_compact} with a 4$^\text{th}$ order explicit Runge-Kutta method \cite{quarteroni2010numerical}.
+The time-step size $\Delta t$ employed for its numerical discretization is the same used for the BDF advancing scheme in the 3D problem.